keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 ### Prerequisites
 To implement that project in your live system, the following prerequisits are required:

-* [Azure Automation Account](https://azure.microsoft.com/de-de/services/automation/) - 500 Runbook minutes per month are free
+* [Azure Automation Account](https://azure.microsoft.com/de-de/services/automation/) - 500 Runbook minutes per month are for free
-* [Automation RunAs Account](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account) - Create a RunAs account durring creation
+* [Automation RunAs Account](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account) - Create a RunAs account durring the creation
-* [Configured AD-Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-roadmap) - Sync your On-Prem Active Directory Groups and Users to Azure AD
+* [Configured AD-Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-roadmap) - Sync your On-Prem Active Directory groups and users to AzureAD

 ### Installation
 All prerequisits are in place, so we can start with the implementation.

 #### Update and import the required Azure Automation modules
-It's important that you use the newest PowerShell Module versions.
+It's important, that you use the newest PowerShell module versions.
 Implement the [Update Script](https://github.com/laglergruener/AzurePSScripts/tree/master/RBAC/RB-ControlAzureADRBACRoles/UpdateModule)

-Then import the AzureAD module into your Azure Automation Account
+Then import the AzureAD module into your Azure Automation account

-#### Assign Global Admin permissions to the RunAs account
+#### Assign global admin permissions to the RunAs account
-Durring the Azure Automation deployment you've created an Azure Automation RunAs Account.
+Durring the Azure Automation deployment you've created an Azure Automation RunAs account.
-The required permissions for that account is the global admin role.
+The required permissions for that account, the global admin role.

-To achive that, use the following powershell code:
+To achive that requironments, use the following powershell code:

 ````
 Connect-AzureAD